EngineHub/WorldGuardDocs/source/regions/global-region.rst

 Build Flag
 ~~~~~~~~~~

-The ``build`` flag **cannot** be set to ``allow`` as there should be no reason to and it essentially breaks all regions by default.
+Setting the ``build`` flag to ``allow`` has **no** effect as there should be no reason to.
 Setting the flag to ``deny`` works like it does with any other region, but be aware that setting ``build`` to deny on any region essentially means that *nothing* can break or place blocks, therefore breaking things like pistons.
-Since the global region encompasses the entire world, it would break all pistons.
+Since the global region encompasses the entire world, it would break all pistons that are not within another region.

 .. warning::

     Setting the ``build`` flag on the global region is strongly discouraged.
 If you want to protect the world by default, set the ``passthrough`` flag.
-If you set the build flag on the global region, other regions will **not** override the flag unless the other region also has ``build`` set to something.

-    Thus, setting ``build`` to ``deny`` on the global region prevents people from building at all in regions that they own or are a member of.

 Overriding Defaults
 ===================